How To Become An Eating Disorder Dietitian: The RDs Guide

 Can a Dietitian Help with Eating Disorders?

 YES!
-A RD in the eating disorder field can be a big support to someone struggling with disordered eating.
+An RD in the eating disorder field can be a great support to someone struggling with disordered eating and is a key player within the eating disorder team.
 They have the qualifications to perform a nutritional assessment, curate a strategic meal plan, provide high-touch nutritional counseling, offer extensive behavioral support, and collaborate with other healthcare professionals providing care for that client.
-In some cases, an RD will even deliver meal support where they eat with their clients to help form better habits!
+In some cases, an RD will even deliver meal support where they eat with their clients to help form better habits and reduce anxiety around food.

 It’s important to note that a Registered Dietitian, who has achieved a bachelor's or graduate degree, completed their dietetics internship, passed their CDR exam, and earned a state certification are the ones qualified to help.
 Nutritionists are not the same as Dietitians and in most states there are few requirements (if any) for calling yourself one.
 A nutritionist would not be qualified to help someone with an eating disorder like a RD would!
 Here’s more on the differences between a Registered Dietitian and a nutritionist